 The Self-Care You Actually Need

 Not the apps.
 Not the astrology.
 Not the next podcast telling you what to do differently.
-The body.
-The physical.
-That's where we start.
-That's where we always come back.

 And I want to reframe what physical even means — because it's so much bigger than the mirror.